Paramecium13/LSN/README.md

 The interpretation of these statements is implemented by the abstract Interpreter class.

 * Assignment: Assign a value to new variable, can mark it as mutable.
-* Reassignment: Assign a new value to an existing variable, if the variable was not declared mutable, the reifier will throw/log an exception.
+* Reassignment: Assign a new value to an existing variable; if the variable was not declared as mutable, the reifier will report an error.
 * Function/Method call: Calls a function or method without doing anything with the result.

+See the wiki for more information on these and other statements.
 #### Game specific statements
 The interpretation of these statements must be implemented by the game specific interpreter.